octobercms/docs/3.x/extend/services/response-view.md

 return Response::caps('foo');
 ```

-You may define your macros in the `boot` method of a [Plugin registration file](../plugin/registration.md#oc-registration-methods).
+You may define your macros in the `boot` method of a [plugin registration file](../extending.md).
 Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place macro registrations.

 <a id="oc-views"></a>
 ## Views